-167 Commonwealth was designed by Sturgis and Brigham, architects, and built in 1880 by Vinal & Dodge, masons, and J. W. Morrison, carpenter.
-It was built as the home of banker and broker Eben Rollins Morse and his wife, Marion R. (Steedman) Morse.
-They had lived at the Hotel Vendôme during the winter of 1881-1882, probably awaiting completion of their home across the street.
-Prior to that, they had lived at 241 Beacon.
+167 Commonwealth was designed by Sturgis and Brigham, architects, and built in 1880 by Vinal & Dodge, masons, and J. W. Morrison, carpenter, as the home of Eben Rollins Morse and his wife, Marion Ronaldson (Steedman) Morse.
+He is shown as the owner on the original building permit application, dated September 4, 1880.

-During the 1892-1893 winter season, when it was the home of William Fletcher Weld and his wife, Ellen Homer (Winchester) Weld.
+During the 1892-1893 winter season, 167 Commonwealth was the home of William Fletcher Weld and his wife, Ellen Homer (Winchester) Weld.
 Their usual home was on their estate, Weld, in Brookline.

-By the 1901-1902 winter season, 167 Commonwealth was the home of Frank George Webster and his wife, Mary Fidelia (Messenger) Webster.
+On June 22, 1901, 167 Commonwealth was purchased from E. Rollins Morse by Frank George Webster.
+He and his wife, Mary Fidelia (Messenger) Webster, made it their home.
 They previously had lived at 232 Newbury.
-They also maintained a summer home in Holderness, New Hampshire.
+They also maintained a home in Holderness, New Hampshire.

 Frank Webster was a partner in the investment banking firm of Kidder, Peabody & Co.

 Their son and daughter-in-law, Laurence Jackson Webster and Alys May (Rogers) Webster, lived with them during the 1901-1902 winter season.
 They had married in October of 1901.
 He was an electrical engineer with Stone and Webster, founded by his brother, Edwin Sibley Webster, and Charles Augustus Stone.
 Laurence and Alys Webster had moved by the 1902-1903 season.

 From about 1923, Frank and Mary Webster were joined by their daughter, Mary Ann Messenger (Webster) Sampson, the widow of William Clark Sampson, a stage actor, who had died in April of 1922.